mspnp/aks-fabrikam-dronedelivery/README.md

 | Helm charts                             |  ❌   |    ✅    |
 | Distributed Monitoring                  |  ❌   |    ✅    |

-**AKS Fabrikam Drone Delivery is not just workload focused**, but also incoporates the infrastructure journey by expanding the [AKS Secure Baseline](https://github.com/mspnp/aks-secure-baseline).
-Similarly to what organizations might get into while trying to implement their own solutions by using as reference the AKS Secure Baseline, this reference implementation will carefully modify or simply interchange small pieces that could be the preference like using a different kind of Ingress Controller or deploying a different workload on top of.
-If you or your team are in day 0 or looking for infrastructure related aspects only, the recommendation is to start with the [AKS Secure Baseline](https://github.com/mspnp/aks-secure-baseline).
-If you want a more comprenhensive guidance to the point of deploying a more *interesting* workload this is right guidance to follow.
+**AKS Fabrikam Drone Delivery is not just workload focused**, but also incorporates the infrastructure journey by expanding the [AKS Secure Baseline](https://github.com/mspnp/aks-secure-baseline).
+Similar to what organizations might get into while trying to implement their solutions based on the AKS Secure Baseline, this reference implementation carefully modifies or interchanges small pieces like using a different kind of ingress controller or deploying a different workload on top of the cluster.
+If you or your team are on day 0 or looking for infrastructure-related aspects only, the recommendation is to start with the [AKS Secure Baseline](https://github.com/mspnp/aks-secure-baseline).
+If you want more comprehensive guidance for deploying a more *interesting* workload, this is the proper guidance to follow.

 ## Azure Architecture Center guidance